1wheel/roadtolarissa/source/_posts/2022-02-07-box-office-hits.md

 Looking at the super hero sequels at the top of the scatter plot, I initially thought this trend was being driven caused by Hollywood becoming increasingly hit driven.

-But the pattern is actually a little more complicated:
+But the pattern a little more complicated:

 ### Yearly distribution of box office receipts by year

 <div class='year-distribution full-width'></div>

 While the biggest movies have taken a larger share of ticket sales of the last decade, there hasn't been a smooth increase in top-heaviness over the last 30 years.

-In 2021, the top five grossing movies took more than a quarter of the year's total box office -- the first time that's happened since 1985.
+In 2021, the top five grossing movies took more than a quarter of the year's total box office — the first time that's happened since the 80s, when it happen regularly.

-2021 was the first time since 1985 that

-There is, however, a difference in how the top grossing movies
+What's changed is more smoothly over time is

 ### Movies are making more of their money opening week